 From Your Home

+Glue traps can do wonders.
+Many are designed to be enclosed to reduce the risk of kids and pets getting stuck.
 One of the best out there is a glue board by Tomcat.
 Try to avoid the current traps by Terro, as they no longer provide full glue coverage on their boards.

 Contact sprays may not be the best way to kill spiders you can’t see, but they can work wonders against any spider that failed ninja academy.
 There are plenty of chemical options out there, such as Raid or Hot Shot, but also some eco-friendly solutions, such as Nature-Cide to choose from.

 You can also go the DIY route by adding 20 drops of peppermint essential oil or eucalyptus oil to a 32oz spray bottle of water.
 Squirt it anywhere spiders might try to hide.
 Spiders hate these oils and there are claims a direct hit can even kill them.
-This is an easy way to get rid of spiders naturally and may well be the best spider repellent out there.
+This is an easy way to get rid of spiders naturally and may well be the best spider repellent while sleeping.